Darshan Kumar

-Darshan Gandas, known by his stage name Darshan Kumar, is an Indian actor who appears primarily in Hindi films.
-He made his debut with the film Mary Kom (2014), opposite Priyanka Chopra, as a male lead.
+Darshan Kumar Gandas is an Indian actor who appears primarily in Hindi films.
+He made his debut with the film Tere Naam in which he played one of Salman Khan's friends and starred in Mary Kom (2014), opposite Priyanka Chopra, as a male lead.
 He is best known for the 2022 film, The Kashmir Files, in which he starred as a young student from a Kashmiri Pandit family.

 Biography

-Kumar comes from a Hindu Jat family at Kishangarh Village Mehrauli in South Delhi.
+Kumar comes from the Kishangarh Village of South West Delhi.
 At the age of 24, he moved to Mumbai and worked with Sahej theatre group for five years.

 Career

 Kumar was asked to audition for the film Mary Kom by the casting director of the film.

 Also, he worked in TV series Devon Ke Dev...Mahadev, playing Shukracharya, the guru of the demons.
 Kumar's first movie was NH10, with Anushka Sharma but, it was Mary Kom, with Priyanka Chopra that was released first.